ebrake/visav-health-platform/README.md

 2. Add the following line to ~/.bash_profile: `export PATH=$PATH:/Applications/Postgres.app/Contents/Versions/latest/bin`

-3. Login to postgres as a superuser: `sudo -u postgres psql postgres`
+3. Login to postgres as a superuser: `sudo psql`

 4. Run the following lines in the Postgres CLI:
  `CREATE USER dillinger WITH PASSWORD 'dillinger';`